dlang-community/DCD/README.md

 	* *import* statement completions
 	* Display of documentation comments in function call tips
 	* *alias this*
+	* *auto* declarations (Mostly)
 * Not working:
 	* Automatic starting of the server by the client
-	* UFCS
+	* UFCS suggestions
-	* Autocompletion of declarations with template arguments
+	* Autocompletion of declarations with template arguments (This will work to some extent, but it won't do things like replace T with int)
-	* *auto* declarations
 	* Determining the type of an enum member when no base type is specified, but the first member has an initialaizer
 	* That one feature that you *REALLY* needed